richard-smith-67/searchapiapp/README.md

 # Vue Full Text Search App

-This is a simple Vue.js application that uses a .NET Core API to perform a full text search.
+This is a simple Vue.js application that uses a .NET Core API to perform a full text search on name and email.

 ## Getting Started